-Beyond eventually hissing at the guilty roommate, Caesar stewed.
+Caesar stewed.
 He grew preoccupied with the burn.
-He googled on how to prevent scarring.
+He googled how to prevent scarring.
 He sent a photo to a doctor.
 He went so far as to ask about cutting around the scar and stitching it up.

-His days went about apace - going to work, hanging out with friends, reading, all his normal stuff.
-But his mind always strayed back to this scar and it left a cloud over him.
-Its weight smothering whatever happiness that almost surfaced.
+His days went about apace - work, friends, reading.
+All his normal activities.
+But his mind always strayed back to this scar.
+It was a constant cloud.
+Its shadow smothering whatever happiness that dared trying to surface.

-Today, she’s a non-presence.
+Today, she’s a ghost.
 Someone that Ceaser used to know.
-Yet he was reminded of her, when almost ten yeas to that day, he did it again.
-This time he was visiting friends in London and he was the one who was careless.
-He again burned his right arm with an iron.
-His eyes wandered back to his forearm, looking for something, and someone, he hadn’t thought of in years.
-It was still there, clear but also faint.
-Once so bold and defining, now a whisper of what was once.
+Yet nearly ten years from the day when he met her, she was back.
+This time he was staying with friends in London.
+This time he was the careless one, but with the same result: Again burning his right arm with an iron.
+His eyes settled back to that familiar spot.
+Looking for something, someone, he hadn’t thought of in years.
+It was still there, unmistakable, but faint.
+What was once so bold, powerful, and defining, now, but a whisper.

-Even that trace will someday disappear.
-Yet, her reflection of him would forever stay.
-A reminder that the slightest word, from the right person, can forever change you.
+Even that trace will eventually disappear.
+That thought now made him sad.
+It was his last trace to her, to that version of himself, to a time when a simple scar could upend his life.
+She was gone, yet, her reflection of him never left.
+A constant reminder that the slightest word, the lightest touch, from the right person, can forever change you.